U.S.A.

 Ken Carpenter ....
 Daniel Doc Fisher / Camerahead Cenobite

-Release Date: Theatrical: September 11, 1992; Fantasporto Film Festival: February, 1993
+Release Dates: Theatrical: September 11, 1992; Fantasporto Film Festival: February, 1993

-* Images appear courtesy of www.outnow.ch
+* Images courtesy at www.outnow.ch

 Rating: